 Based on some historical events, the film gives a romanticized biography of Theodoros Kolokotronis, a Greek historical hero serving as a metaphor for Greece herself.
 Based on a circular ...
 See full summary »

-An epic film that follows the life of Alexander the Great, the macedonian king that united all ancient greek tribes and led them against the vast Persian Empire.
+An epic film that follows the life of Alexander the Great, the macedonian king that conquered all ancient greek tribes and led macedonian army against the vast Persian Empire.
 Alexander conquered most of the then known world and created a greek empire that spanned all the way from the Balkans to India.
 Written by

 Chris Makrozahopoulos <firstname.lastname@example.org>